-James Comer proudly serves Kentucky’s 1st Congressional District in Congress and is running for reelection in 2020.
+James Comer proudly represents Kentucky’s 1st Congressional District in Congress where he serves as Chairman of the House Oversight Committee.
+As Chairman, Comer is leading some of the most consequential congressional investigations in American history and aggressively advocates for reducing government waste, fraud and abuse.
 Originally elected in 2016, the 1st District covers 35 counties from the Mississippi River to Central Kentucky.

 Comer grew up in rural Monroe County and later attended Western Kentucky University to study his lifelong passion of agriculture.
 Upon graduation in 1993, Comer entered the business world, taking out a loan to purchase his first farm and dive into his career.
 He went on to serve six terms in the Kentucky House of Representatives, earning a reputation for being a conservative, pro-business legislator.
 During his first term, he was named National Republican Freshman Legislator of the Year.